 I chose the Digital Pro Theme for it’s modern design and clean, minimal look.

-Step Four: Build and Create!
+Step Five: Build and Create!

 It’s time to make your site look and feel beautiful.

 If you’ve chosen the same setup as I did in step three, my recommendation is to create the demo.
 One of the strengths of StudioPress is their in-depth setup instructions.